 Program Director of NASA Harvest, University of Maryland, Department of Geographical Sciences

-Dr. Becker-Reshef is the Principal Investigator (PI) of NASA Harvest, leading the overall program, research and vision for Harvest.
+Dr. Becker-Reshef is the Program Director of NASA Harvest, leading the overall program, research and vision for Harvest.